-Our goal is to study and characterize situations where pathspecific effects like the one from the previous section can be computed uniquely from the data available to the investigator.
+Our goal is to study and characterize situations where path-specific effects like the one from the previous section can be computed uniquely from the data available to the investigator.
 Our main result is a simple, necessary, graphical condition for the identifiability of path-specific effects from experimental data.
 Furthermore, our condition becomes sufficient for models with no spurious correlations between observables, also known as Markovian models.

 The condition can be easily described in terms of blocked and unblocked paths as follows.
-Let X, Y be variables in a causal model M inducing a graph G. Then given a set of blocked edges g, the corresponding path-specific effect of X on Y cannot be identified if and only if there exists a node W with an unblocked directed path from X to Y, an unblocked directed path from Y to Y, and a blocked directed path from Y to Y. For instance, the effects of Y on Y are identifiable in Fig. 2 (a), (b), and Fig. 3 (b), but not in Fig. 3 (a).
-Therefore, in general we cannot study the interractions of AZT and antibiotics in the way described above, but we can study the interractions of AZT and painkillers.
+Let X, Y be variables in a causal model M inducing a graph G. Then given a set of blocked edges g, the corresponding path-specific effect of X on Y cannot be identified if and only if there exists a node W with an unblocked directed path from X to W, an unblocked directed path from W to Y, and a blocked directed path from W to Y. For instance, the effects of A on S are identifiable in Fig. 2 (a), (b), and Fig. 3 (b), but not in Fig. 3 (a).
+Therefore, in general we cannot study the interractions of AZT and painkillers.
 The latter case is made tractable by an absense of blocked and unblocked paths sharing edges.